spaceninja/dnd-adventures/src/adventures/slaad-hospital/index.md

 | **APL = 8** | Weak           | Average      | Strong         |
 | **APL > 8** | Average        | Strong       | Very Strong    |

 Average party strength indicates no recommended adjustments to the adventure.
 Each sidebar may or may not offer suggestions for certain party strengths.
-If a particular recommendation is not offered for your grou
+If a particular recommendation isn’t offered for your grou

 ### Adventure Background